-- How does an advanced understanding of hand-building/firing technique help me to express myself more effectively? - How do ceramic artists become creatively literate, able to design, create, and convey visual ideas while communicating a message to an audience?
+- How does the understanding of basic hand-building/firing technique help me to express myself more effectively? - How do ceramic artists become creatively literate, able to design, create, and convey visual ideas?

 Focus Questions

 - What is a well-conceived and executed ceramic sculpture and what importance does it play in conveying the message of the maker? - How do the variables within a given form translate from idea to object? - How does one create a visually cohesive art object? - How do I use tools and materials to attain my intended artwork? - By understanding the techniques of building and glazing, how do I use those skills to create an effectual piece?